 Lodge, the iconic American maker of quality cast iron products, has recently forayed into the realm of carbon steel – and brings us their line of heavy-gauge fry pans.

 Pre-seasoned at the factory for a natural, easy-release finish, the nonstick qualities will improve with use and a light rubbing of vegetable oil after each wash-up.

-Theses skillets will also take the high heat needed for all browning and searing tasks, with even heating and nimble thermal reactivity.
+Theses skillets can also take the high heat needed to accomplish all browning and searing tasks, with even heating and nimble thermal reactivity.

 Like all carbon steel pans, these Lodge models will need to be hand washed with hot water only, and dried with paper towels.
 Re-season lightly with a little oil after each wash, to maintain and develop its food-release properties.